NAME

 Note that files may only be written to if they already exist on the remote host and are publicly writable.
 See tftpd(8) for further details.

-, to the server, so the server uses the same retransmission timeout as the client. tsize
+toutoption.
+This option delivers the retransmission timeout, which is set byrexmt, to the server, so the server uses the same retransmission timeout as the client. tsize- Toggle the

-option.
+tsizeoption.
 This option delivers the total size of the file to be transferred.
-With this value given, the client or server can decide whether they are able to accept the file. trace
+With this value given, the client or server can decide whether they are able to accept the file. trace- Toggle packet tracing.

 SEE ALSO